Tiger 1200 Explorer - Other new Adventure Bikes in 2014

 overtook the BMW GS1200 as the best selling bike in the UK however the competition is hotting up.

-on it.
-It is very tall in the saddle, light and nicely built, I think it looks better in real life
+it.
+It is very tall in the saddle, light and nicely built, I think it looks better in real life than

-than in photos.
-The KTM comes with a 24 Litre tank and the owner assured me he
+in photos.
+The KTM comes with a 24 Litre tank and the owner assured me he could

-could better 60 mpg cruising at 70mph which gave over 300 miles per tank.
-At
+better 60 mpg cruising at 70mph which gave over 300 miles per tank (I am not so

-higher speeds he reckoned to get 50 + which is much better than the old KTM 990.
+sure).
+At higher speeds he reckoned to get 50 + which is much better than the old

 I test road the regular KTM1190 Adventure in August 2014.
 It does feel light and at

-thought the bars were a little too narrow and the standard screen is small.
-I like the
+the bars were a little too narrow and the standard screen was small.
+I like the clocks

-clocks and all the buttons on the left hand bar which allow the rider to modify the
+and all the buttons on the left hand bar which allow the rider to modify the settings.

-settings.
 Clear instrumentation really helps as well.
-At 220kg + fuel the KTM feels
+At 220kg + fuel the KTM feels good to ride,

-good to ride, the tyres are wide but the steering still felt quick enough.
-The engine
+the tyres are wide but the steering still felt quick.
+The engine produces 150bhp

-better tourer but the KTM is the better Adventure bike.
-The normal version is over
+tourer but the KTM is the better Adventure bike.
+The normal version is over £14,500

-£4,500 more than the Explorer.
-I don't think I need 150 bhp on a bike, everything
+than the Explorer.
+I don't think I need 150 bhp on a bike, everything happens so fast

-happens so fast and the traction control is very active keeping the front end down.
-I
+and the traction control was very active keeping the front end down.
+I like the Street

-like the Street and Rain settings which offer sensible power curves.
-Mine had the
+and Rain settings which offer sensible power curves.
+Mine had the electronic

-electronic suspension package and I really don't know if I like them.
-I prefer to set
+suspension package and I really don't know if I like them.
+I prefer to set my bike up

 The photo left shows the new KTM1050 which is a lower level entry Adventure bike